Musify-react/musify/STARTING.md

 Assigning others or yourself as the reviewer won't work due to the organizations policy

-# If You Are Not Able To Do Anything Plz Contact Parth909 via whatsapp don't mess anything up
+# If You Are Not Able To Do Anything Plz Contact Parth909 via whatsapp or call him don't mess anything up

-# Happy Coding :V:
+# Happy Coding :v: